-As of December 31, 2009, our outstanding total indebtedness was \$1.510 billion, of which approximately 70% was at fixed interest rates or subject to interest rate protection.
-During the year ended December 31, 2009, we paid cash interest of \$104.3 million, net of capitalized interest.
+As of December 31, 2009, our outstanding total indebtedness was \$3.365 billion, of which approximately 70% was at fixed interest rates or subject to interest rate protection.
+During the year ended December 31, 2009, we paid cash interest of \$216.4 million, net of capitalized interest.

-We have a \$1.486 billion bank credit facility (the "credit facility"), of which \$1.160 billion was outstanding as of December 31, 2009.
-The credit agreement governing the credit facility contains various covenants that, among other things, impose certain limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments and certain transactions with affiliates.
-The principal financial covenant of our credit facility requires compliance with a ratio of total senior indebtedness (as defined) to annualized system cash flow (as defined) of no more than 6.0 to 1.0.
-Our ratio, which is calculated on a quarterly basis, was 4.4 to 1.0 for the three months ended December 31, 2009.
-See Note 5 in our Notes to Consolidated Financial Statements.
+We have \$3.080 billion of bank credit facilities (the "credit facilities"), of which \$2.515 billion was outstanding as of December 31, 2009.
+The credit agreements governing the credit facilities contain various covenants that, among other things, impose certain limitations on mergers and acquisitions, consolidations and sales of certain assets, liens, the incurrence of additional indebtedness, certain restricted payments and certain transactions with affiliates.
+The principal financial covenant of our credit facilities requires compliance with a ratio of total senior indebtedness (as defined) to annualized system cash flow (as defined) of no more than 6.0 to 1.0.
+See Note 7 in our Notes to Consolidated Financial Statements.

-As of December 31, 2009, we had revolving credit commitments of \$400.0 million under the credit facility, of which \$314.8 million was unused and available to be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
-As of December 31, 2009, \$10.9 million of letters of credit were issued under the credit facility to various parties as collateral for our performance relating to insurance and franchise requirements, thus restricting the unused portion of our revolving credit commitments by such amount.
-Our unused revolving commitments expire on September 30, 2011.
+As of December 31, 2009, we had revolving credit commitments of \$849.8 million under the credit facilities, of which \$545.0 million was unused and available to be borrowed and used for general corporate purposes based on the terms and conditions of our debt arrangements.
+As of December 31, 2009, \$20.3 million of letters of credit were issued under our credit facilities to various parties as collateral for our performance relating to insurance and franchise requirements, thus restricting the unused portion of our revolving credit commitments by such amount.
+Our unused revolving commitments expire in the amounts of \$19.5 million, \$314.8 million and \$210.7 million on March 31, 2010, September 30, 2011 and December 31, 2012, respectively.

-We use interest rate exchange agreements, or interest rate swaps, in order to fix the rate of the applicable Eurodollar portion of debt under the credit facility to reduce the potential volatility in our interest expense that would otherwise result from changes in market interest rates.
-As of December 31, 2009, we had current interest rate swaps with various banks pursuant to which the interest rate on \$700 million of floating rate debt was fixed at a weighted average rate of 3.4%.
-We also had \$400 million of forward starting interest rate swaps with a weighted average fixed rate of approximately 2.9%, all of which commence during the year ending December 31, 2010.
-Including the effects of such interest rate swaps, the average interest rates on outstanding debt under the credit facility as of December 31, 2009 were 4.7% and 3.5%, respectively.
+We use interest rate exchange agreements, or interest rate swaps, in order to fix the rate of the applicable Eurodollar portion of debt under our credit facilities to reduce the potential volatility in our interest expense that would otherwise result from changes in market interest rates.
+As of December 31, 2009, we had current interest rate swaps with various banks pursuant to which the interest rate on \$1.5 billion of floating rate debt was fixed at a weighted average rate of 3.5%.
+We also had \$0.7 billion forward starting interest rate swaps with a weighted average fixed rate of approximately 3.2%, of which \$0.5 billion and \$0.2 billion commence during the years ended December 31, 2010 and 2012, respectively.
+Including the effects of such interest rate swaps, the average interest rates on outstanding debt under our bank credit facilities as of December 31, 2009 and 2008 were 4.9% and 4.3%, respectively.

-As of December 31, 2009, we had \$350.0 million of senior notes outstanding.
-The indenture governing our senior notes also contains various covenants, though they are generally less restrictive than those found in the credit facility.
+As of December 31, 2009, we had \$850.0 million of senior notes outstanding.
+The indentures governing our senior notes also contain various covenants, though they are generally less restrictive than those found in our bank credit facilities.
 Such covenants restrict our ability, among other things, make certain distributions, investments and other restricted payments, sell certain assets, to make restricted payments, create certain liens, merge, consolidate or sell substantially all of our assets and enter into certain transactions with affiliates.
-The principal financial covenant of these senior notes has a limitation on the incurrence of additional indebtedness based upon a maximum ratio of total indebtedness to cash flow, which is calculated on a quarterly basis, was 6.0 to 1.0 for the three months ended December 31, 2009.
-See Note 5 in our Notes to Consolidated Financial Statements.
+The principal financial covenant of these senior notes has a limitation on the incurrence of additional indebtedness based upon a maximum ratio of total indebtedness to cash flow (as defined) of 8.5 to 1.0.
+See Note 7 in our Notes to Consolidated Financial Statements.